ljcp/alive-server/README.md

 * `--no-css-inject` - reload page on CSS change, rather than injecting changed CSS
 * `--middleware=PATH` - path to .js file exporting a middleware function to add; can be a name without path nor extension to reference bundled middlewares in `middleware` folder
 * `--mimetypes=MIMETYPES` - specify an object string to set the mime extension type (e.g. `"{'application/wasm': ['.wasm']}"`) (this option is actually the parameter of (send.mime.define)[https://github.com/pillarjs/send#custom-file-types])
+* `--index=` - By default send supports "index.html" files, to disable this set false or to supply a new index pass a string or an array in preferred order , (e.g. `"index.html,index.js"` auto open the index.js instead of listing the dir )
 * `--entry-file=PATH` - serve this file (server root relative) in place of missing files (useful for single page apps)
 * `--mount=ROUTE:PATH` - serve the paths contents under the defined route (multiple definitions possible)
 * `--spa` - translate requests from /abc to /#/abc (handy for Single Page Apps)